-Encumbrances on Real Estate
+What Are Encumbrances on Real Estate?

-An encumbrance is a claim or other issue that literally burdens or restrains your full ownership rights.
+An encumbrance is a claim or other issue that burdens or restrains your full ownership rights.
 It can be a repair person's lien due to a bill you haven't paid or the result of an unpaid tax.
 It might be some other claim of ownership or an interest in ownership.
 For example, a divorcing spouse who isn't on the deed might claim an ownership percentage based on being married and state laws regarding marital property.

-You might be aware of an encumbrance on your property and it's just not a big issue for you.
-But if you decide to sell, potential buyers will find the encumbrance when they do a title search and this could block a sale.
+You might be aware of an encumbrance on your property, and it's just not a big issue for you.
+But if you decide to sell, potential buyers will find the encumbrance when they do a title search, and this could block a sale.
 The person or entity who has the encumbrance can exercise the right to use it against you at any time.

 If an encumbrance exists against a property you're thinking of purchasing, it should be resolved prior to purchase.
 Otherwise, you could be buying a big problem.